-some Branch meetings, for sale to members at \$5 each, and the MSDs for \$15 each.
-DOMs are available at regular meetings, and at software sales coordinator.
+Please note that DOMs may also be purchased on club-supplied media by sending \$7.50 to the software sales coordinator.
 See back of membership list.
-The first 3 Mini'spp'les Software Disks (MSD): #1 - Mini'scrip, #2 - Micro Mailer, and #3 - Higher Print/Higher Word Processor/Message Maker are available by mail from Terry for \$17.50.
-Or, the latest mail from reprise at requising and at гее раск software sales coordinator. club-supplied media by sending \$7.50 to the Please note that DOMs may also be purchased on
+The first 3 Mini'app'les Software Disks (MSD): #1 - Mini'scrip, #2 - Micro Mailer, and #3 - Higher Print/Higher Word Processor/Message Maker are available by mail from Terry for \$17.50.
+Or, the latest DOMs are available at regular meetings, and at some Branch meetings, for sale to members at \$5 each, and the MSDs for \$15 each.